-Q: Now that it is legal in Massachusetts to use marijuana, why won’t Williams limit its policies against marijuana use and possession?
+Q: Now that it is legal in Massachusetts to use marijuana, will Williams change its policies against marijuana use and possession?

-A: Williams has a longstanding policy against illicit drug use on campus and within the college community, and the federal government still considers marijuana to be an illicit drug.
+A: Williams has a longstanding policy against illicit drug use on campus and within its programs and activities, and the federal government still considers marijuana to be an illicit drug.
 The college must abide by federal laws, including the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act.
 If we fail to comply, the college could lose its eligibility for federal funding, including student financial aid programs.
 Accordingly, the college continues to prohibit the possession or use of marijuana on college property and in connection with its programs and activities off campus.

 Q: Now that it is legal in Massachusetts for those 21 and over to use marijuana, shouldn’t I have the right to possess and use marijuana anywhere I want, including on campus?

-A: Marijuana is still considered an illegal drug federally and it is prohibited for students entirely by our code of conduct.
-This applies to students in both on- and off-campus housing, and it applies when students are engaged in college-sponsored activity away from campus.
+A: Marijuana is still considered an illegal drug federally and it is prohibited from college property and in connection with its programs and activities away from campus.
 Also, it remains illegal—and against college policy—to send or receive marijuana products of any kind through the mail.

-College policy also prohibits faculty, staff, guests, and visitors from using, possessing, distributing, or being under the influence of marijuana while on campus or during college activities.
+In addition to students, college policy also prohibits faculty, staff, guests, and visitors from using, possessing, distributing, or being under the influence of marijuana while on college property or during college activities.

 In addition, smoking of any kind is not permitted anywhere in college buildings, including student rooms or within 25 feet of a college building.